-2. Mississippi Natural Heritage Program and Mississippi Scenic Streams Stewardship Program - § 27-7-22.21 A credit is allowed for certain costs associated with donations of land which are conservation sites under the MS Natural Heritage Program or which are along streams nominated to the MS Scenic Streams Stewardship program.
+Mississippi Natural Heritage Program and Mississippi Scenic Streams Stewardship Program - § 27-7-22.21 A credit is allowed for certain costs associated with donations of land which are conservation sites under the Mississippi Natural Heritage Program or which are along streams nominated to the Mississippi Scenic Streams Stewardship program.

-Estimated FY 2019 Expenditure: \$0
+Estimated FY 2020 Expenditure: \$10,000

-3. Credit for Certain Qualified Adoption Expenses - § 27-7-22.32

-A credit against Mississippi income tax of the amount of the qualified adoption expenses paid or incurred, not to exceed \$5,000, for each dependent child legally adopted by a taxpayer during calendar year 2006 or thereafter.
+- Credit for Certain Qualified Adoption Expenses § 27-7-22.32 A credit against Mississippi income tax of the amount of the qualified adoption expenses paid or incurred, not to exceed \$5,000, for each dependent child legally adopted by a taxpayer during calendar year 2017 or thereafter.

-Estimated FY 2019 Expenditure: \$235,000

-4. Historical Structure Rehabilitation Credit - § 27-7-22.31

-A credit for costs incurred for the rehabilitation of eligible property which is a certified historic structure or a structure in a certified historic district.
+Estimated FY 2020 Expenditure: \$275,000 - Historical Structure Rehabilitation Credit § 27-7-22.31 A credit for costs incurred for the rehabilitation of eligible property which is a certified historic structure or a structure in a certified historic district.

-5. Business Ad Valorem Tax Credit - § 27-7-22.5

-Credit allowed to manufacturers, distributors, wholesalers or retail merchants who pay ad valorem taxes in Mississippi imposed on commodities, products, goods, wares, and merchandise held for resale.

-6. Finance Company Privilege Tax - § 27-21-9
+Estimated FY 2020 Expenditure: \$1,200,000 - Business Ad Valorem Tax Credit § 27-7-22.5 Credit allowed to manufacturers, distributors, wholesalers or retail merchants who pay ad valorem taxes in Mississippi imposed on commodities, products, goods, wares, and merchandise held for resale.
+Estimated FY 2020 Expenditure: \$10,600,000 - Finance Company Privilege Tax § 27-21-9 A credit for the amount of privilege taxes paid is allowed and shall not be greater than the total amount of income tax due.

-Estimated FY 2019 Expenditure: \$400,000
+Estimated FY 2020 Expenditure: \$420,000

-7. Reforestation Credit - § 27-7-22.15
+- Reforestation Credit § 27-7-22.15

 A credit for eligible owners who incur costs for approved reforestation practices for eligible tree species on eligible lands, in the amount of 50% of the average cost.
 The lifetime maximum credit is \$75,000.

-Estimated FY 2019 Expenditure: \$425,000
+Estimated FY 2020 Expenditure: \$410,000